qooxdoo/qooxdoo/docs/development/compiler/internals/API.md

 Target - currently these are SourceTarget and BuildTarget and they correspond to the "build" and "source" targets in Qooxdoo v5.

-> :memo: Note that Hybrid targets do not exist any more - please see the `bundles` setting in `compile.json`
+> :memo: Note that Hybrid targets do not exist anymore - please see the `bundles` setting in `compile.json`

 ## Maker (`qx.tool.compiler.makers.*`)